Watercolor over graphite

 Mr. and Mrs. William H. Marlatt Fund 1980.9

-This drawing was exhibited only once during the artist's lifetime, at the Museum of Modern Art in New York.
+This drawing was exhibited only once during the artist's lifetime, at the Museum of Modern Art in New York—notable since he otherwise did not show them publicly.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.